Content Marketing Guide for Local Business

 The techniques of engagement are many but none more important than at the above and below the fold position.

-This natural point of scroll is the most likely place to lose the viewers engagement.
+This natural point of the scroll is the most likely place to lose the viewer’s engagement.
 It is therefore critical to use some of the engagement techniques commonly effective is motivating the viewer to scroll down.

 Here are several valuable and simple “engagement techniques”: